Skip to content

 Main Results

-Cross-Domain Setting SF Method mAP
+Cross-domain Setting SF Method mAP

-Cityscapes→BDD100K DATR (Source-based DAOD) 43.3
+Cityscapes→BDD100K DATR (Source-driven DAOD) 43.3

 Cityscapes→BDD100K TITAN (SF-DAOD) 38.3